 By Shim Jae-yun

-The author is the chief editorial writer of The Korea Times.
+The author (email@example.com) is an editorial writer for The Korea Times.